masiedu4/whitelist-smart-contract-solidity-/README.md

-# Basic Sample Hardhat Project
+# Build a WhiteList Smart Contract

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+This project demonstrates a basic Whitelisting use case.
+Let's say you are launching your NFT project and you want to give exclsuive access to a whitelist.
+You can use the smart contract to create your whitelist.

 Try running some of the following tasks: